andyLaurito92/books-summaries/cracking-coding-interview/trees-and-graphs.md

 *Note* If we do inorder traversal in a BST, then we are visiting the nodes in ascending order :)
 Why?
 Because by favoring resolving the left subtree at each node, we are always moving toward the smallest value available and returning the inorder successor

+### Pre-order traversal

+visit first the node, then the left branch and finally the right branch

+### Post-order traversal

+visit the node at last.
+We first visit the left branch and then the right branch

+This is equivalent to perform DFS on the left subtree, then perform DFS on the right subtree and finally visit the current node

+## Binary heaps (min-heaps and max heaps)

+A min-heap is a *complete binary tree*, where *each node* is *smaller than it's children*.
+The root therefore is the minimum element in the tree

+2 key operations in min-heap: insert and extract_min

+### Insert

+When we insert, we always start by inserting the element at the bottom.
+We insert at the rightmost spot as to maintain the complete tree property

+Then, we "fix" the tree by swapping the new element with its parent, until we find an appropriate spot for the element We bubble up the min